Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 Branch-Switching
 ----------------

-An important extension of the OPF problem is the so-called Branch-Switching, where we are allowed to turn off branches.
+An important extension of the OPF problem is Branch Switching, where branches may be turned off.
 Note that already turning off a single branch changes the whole power flow through the network.
-Thus in practice, it is rare that branches are turned off at all.
+Thus in practice, it is rare that branches are turned off at all, even if this option is enabled.
 If any are turned off, then it is usually only a small fraction of the overall power grid.
-For the mathematical formulation, please refer to the :ref:`Branch-Switching <branchswitching-label>` subsection of the :doc:`opf_specification`.
-In order to enable branch-switching in a given OPF problem, it is necessary to set the ``branch_switching`` argument to ``True`` when calling the :func:`gurobi_optimods.opf.solve_opf` function.
-The default value for the ``branch_switching`` argument is ``False`` (turned off).
-This mod additionally offers the possibility to control the number of branches that has to stay turned on via the ``min_active_branches`` argument.
+For the mathematical formulation, please refer to the :ref:`Branch-Switching
+<branchswitching-label>` subsection of the :doc:`opf_specification`.

+To enable branch-switching in a given OPF problem, set the ``branch_switching`` argument to ``True`` when calling :func:`gurobi_optimods.opf.solve_opf`.
+The Mod additionally offers the possibility to control the number of branches that must remain switched on via the ``min_active_branches`` argument.
 In practice, it is expected that only a very small fraction of branches are turned off.
 Thus, the default value of the ``min_active_branches`` argument is 0.9 (90%).
-Additionally, the argument ``use_mip_start`` controls whether a trivial starting point for the Branch-Switching MIP is used.
-The default value is ``False``.
-In the following, we solve an artificially altered version of a small 9 bus network to see whether branches could be turned off.
+In the following example, we solve a modified version of the 9 bus network to see whether branch switching allows a better solution.

 .. testcode:: opf

     case = datasets.load_opf_example("case9-switching")
+    result = opf.solve_opf(
-    result = opf.solve_opf(case, opftype="AC", branch_switching=True, min_active_branches=0.1)
+        case, opftype="AC", branch_switching=True, min_active_branches=0.1
+    )

 .. testoutput:: opf
     :hide: